Exhibitor Rules and Regulations

 Badge Requests

-Exhibitors may request an unlimited number of Exhibit Hall passes at no charge to their company.
-These badges will only allow company representatives onto the trade show floor.
-Any exhibitor who wants to attend the scientific sessions must register for the meeting separately.
+Exhibitors may request an unlimited number of Exhibit Hall passes at no charge to the company.
+Exhibit Hall badges will only give company representatives access to the trade show floor.

 Booth Design